Different Types of Microphones: How To Choose the Right Microphone for Your Purposes

 Durability

-If you're a touring musician or field reporter, you need a microphone to travel and withstand frequent use.
-Dynamic microphones are built to last and can handle a bit of rough treatment.
+If you're a touring musician or field reporter, you need your microphones to be able to withstand frequent use and travel.
+Dynamic microphones are built to last and can handle wear and tear better than most other types of microphones.

 Versatility

-Some microphones, like certain high-quality condensers, are versatile enough to be used in multiple settings—from podcasting to instrument recording.
+Some microphones, like certain high-quality condensers, are versatile enough to be used in multiple settings – from podcasting to instrument recording.
+If you’re planning to use your microphone for a variety of purposes and in a range of different environments, you’ll likely want to avoid investing in a specialty mic.

 Technical Specifications

 Parameters like frequency response and sensitivity can really affect your recording.
-For instance, a microphone with a frequency response that emphasizes bass and treble can add a 'smile curve' to your audio.
-Makes it sound brighter and more vibrant.
+For instance, a microphone with a frequency response that emphasizes bass and treble can add a 'smile curve' to your audio, making it sound brighter and more vibrant.

 Different Microphones For Common Uses

-Here's a breakdown of how different types of microphones are used for common purposes:
+Here's a breakdown of how different types of microphones can be used for common purposes:

 For Podcasting

-• Large-diaphragm condenser mic - Captures the full range of vocal tones and nuances, ideal for that radio-ready sound.
-Requires proper positioning and pop filter.
+• Large-diaphragm condenser mics: These mics capture the full range of vocal tones and nuances, making them ideal for that radio-ready sound, but they require proper positioning and pop filters.

-• Dynamic cardioid mic - Rejects ambient noise and isolates vocals.
-Rugged and durable for traveling podcasters.
-The SM7B is a popular choice.
+• Dynamic cardioid mics: Dynamic cardioid mics reject ambient noise and isolate vocals; they’re rugged and durable for traveling podcasters – the SM7B is a popular choice.

-• Blue Yeti USB condenser - Budget-friendly plug-and-play option.
+• Blue Yeti USB condensers: These mics are a budget-friendly plug-and-play option.

 For Music Recording

-• Large-diaphragm condenser for vocals - Bring out the rich harmonics and subtle inflections of singers.
-Great on acoustic guitars too.
+• Large-diaphragm condensers for vocals: These bring out the rich harmonics and subtle inflections of singers and are great on acoustic guitars.

-• Small-diaphragm condensers for drum overheads - Capture the shimmer and clarity of cymbals along with the punchy attack of snares and toms.
+• Small-diaphragm condensers for drum overheads: These mics capture the shimmer and clarity of cymbals along with the punchy attack of snares and toms.

-• Dynamic mics like an SM57 for amps and drums - Withstand high volumes from guitar amps and powerful kick drums.
-Reliable workhorse.
+• Dynamic mics like an SM57 for amps and drums: Dynamic mics like these withstand high volumes from guitar amps and powerful kick drums, making them reliable workhorses.

-• Neumann TLM 102 condenser for vocals - Crisp and detailed studio sound.
+• Neumann TLM 102 condensers for vocals: These mics deliver crisp and detailed studio sound.

-• AKG C414 condenser for instruments - Versatile large diaphragm mic.
+• AKG C414 condensers for instruments: These are versatile large diaphragm mics.

 For Broadcasting

-• Omnidirectional lavalier - Discreet while picking up natural audio for interviews and remote news hits.
-Clip-on design enables free movement.
+• Omnidirectional lavaliers: These mics are discreet while picking up natural audio for interviews and remote news hits; their clip-on design also enables free movement.

-• Shotgun mic mounted on camera - Directional design rejects unwanted sounds and focuses on speech.
-Useful in noisy environments like red carpets.
+• Shotgun mics mounted on cameras: The directional design rejects unwanted sounds and focuses on speech, making these mics useful in noisy environments like red carpets.

 For Live Presentations

-• Headset - The preferred method for presenter’s to wear and amplify their voice to large crowds.
-The gain before feedback is highest with these types of mics.
+• Headsets: Headsets are ideal for presenters to wear when they need to amplify their voices to large crowds; the gain before feedback is highest with these types of mics.

-• Lavalier - Most discreet option for presenters but doesn’t have as much gain before feedback.
-So a sound engineer is needed to EQ the mic for it to effectively work with a sound system
+• Lavaliers: These mics are discreet options for presenters but don't have as much gain before feedback, requiring a sound engineer to EQ the mic for it to effectively work with a sound system.

-• Throwable mics - These are foam covered mics that have a magnetic capsule in the center.
-They can be thrown into a crowd for Q&A. These are great for audience engagement.
+• Throwable mics: These foam-covered mics have a magnetic capsule in the center, so they can be thrown into a crowd during Q&A sessions and other types of audience participation.

 For Live Performances

-• Handheld dynamic vocal mic - Rugged and feedback-resistant for lead vocals.
-SM58 is a standard.
-Handle high SPLs.
+• Handheld dynamic vocal mics: These mics offer rugged performance and feedback-resistance for lead vocals; SM58 is a standard option.

-• Instrument-specific condensers - Capable of capturing the true tone of guitars, violins, trumpets, and other instruments with clarity.
+• Instrument-specific condensers: These are capable of capturing the true tone of guitars, violins, trumpets, and other instruments with clarity.

-• DI box for passive instruments - Direct box sends the signal to the PA and prevents signal loss over long cable runs to the mixing board.
+• DI boxes for passive instruments: A direct box sends the signal to the PA and prevents signal loss over long cable runs to the mixing board.

 For Gaming

-• USB condenser microphone - Plug-and-play setup perfect for live streaming.
-Cardioid pattern isolates voice from keyboard noise.
+• USB condenser microphones: These plug-and-play setups are perfect for live streaming, and the cardioid pattern isolates voices from keyboard noise.

-• Boom arm mount - Positions the mic close to your mouth but away from other sounds.
-Offers flexibility.
+• Boom arm mounts: Boom arm mounts position the mic close to your mouth but away from other sounds.

 For Field Recording

-• Shotgun microphone with hot shoe mount - Attaches securely to the camera and focuses on sounds in front of the lens.
+• Shotgun microphones with hot shoe mounts: These mics are designed to attach securely to cameras and focus on sounds in front of the lens.

-• Field recorder with XLR inputs - Captures pristine audio from professional condenser mics while moving.
+• Field recorders with XLR inputs: These capture pristine audio from professional condenser mics while in motion.

-• Stereo mic shockmount - Reduces handling noise.
-Used with field recorders to capture immersive sound.
+• Stereo mic shockmounts: These are designed to reduce handling noise and are used with field recorders to capture immersive sound.

 FAQ About Microphone Types